gcv/appengine-magic/README.md

   the Key may be constructed by passing `key-str` the type (or kind string) of the object and its ID.
 This function is probably most useful for generating human-readable keys for storing entities in maps or memcache.
+- `key-id`: this utility function returns the numeric identifier of the numeric key of the given entity.
+- `key-name`: this utility function returns the string identifier of the string key of the given entity.
+- `key-kind`: this utility function returns the kind, as a string, of the given entity.
 - `save!`: calling this method on an entity writes it to the datastore, using the primary key returned by calling `get-key-object` on the entity.
 May be called on a sequence of entities.